Congenital Hypothyroidism in Children

 hypothyroidism is most often treated by giving a child synthetic thyroid hormones

-some cases, the thyroid gland may start working again.
+thyroid gland may start working again.
 This may happen by age 3.
-The
+The thyroid gland

-thyroid gland will be tested over time with blood tests.
-This can show if the thyroid
+will be tested over time with blood tests.
+This can show if the thyroid starts

-starts working on its own.
-Your child’s growth and development will also be tracked
+working on its own.
+Your child’s growth and development will also be tracked over

 Complications

-Congenital hypothyroidism can affect a child's normal growth and development.
-This
+affect a child's normal growth and development.
+This includes sexual development.

 - Low red blood cell levels in the blood